 Olivia shrugged.
 “I’m just having fun, that’s all.
 Are you jealous?”

 “Yeah.
 A little.
 And if he turns out to be as gorgeous as you say, I’m going to be a lot jealous.”

 A little under three weeks later, she woke up on a Saturday morning with a sudden, stabbing pain, right behind both shoulder blades.
-She yelped a little, and reached back; but the pain was gone, as instantaneously as it had occurred, and after lying still for a moment, she wasn’t completely convinced that it’d been real, that she hadn’t dreamed it.
+She yelped a little and reached back, but the pain was gone, as instantaneously as it had occurred.
+After lying still for a moment, she wasn’t completely convinced that it’d been real, that she hadn’t dreamed it.

 She tried to relax, to go back to sleep, but she felt restless, with a fiery energy that was completely unlike her usual reluctance to get up on her days off.
 Finally, she stretched, yawning, and went into the bathroom, and turned on the shower.

-As she was drying herself off, there it was, that jolt of pain again; and once more she slid her hands over her bare shoulders.
+As she was drying herself off, there it was, that jolt of pain again.
+Once more she slid her hands over her bare shoulders.
 Her skin felt normal, smooth, unmarked, and she massaged her shoulder muscles a little – but honestly, there was no reason to.
 She felt fine.
 Better than fine, actually.
 She felt wonderful.
 But why did she keep feeling that sudden twinge?